Location: Sovana di Sorano, Grosseto, Italy

 Period(s) of Occupation: From early Roman Period to late Middle Ages

-Minimum Length of Stay for Volunteers: Applicants must stay one whole session.
+Minimum Length of Stay for Volunteers: Applicants must attend at least 1 shift

 Room and Board Arrangements

-On Saturday, August 2, a meeting point will be arranged at GROSSETO Railway Station in the late morning for the first appliers.
+On Monday, May 7, a meeting point will be arranged at GROSSETO Railway Station in the late morning for the first appliers.
 Students will be driven to the Summer School accommodation by the staff.
 A second meeting point will be arranged at GROSSETO Railway Station in the first afternoon.

-On Saturday, August 16, the staff will drive the students to Grosseto Station in the morning, where they could take trains to their departure place or any further destination.
+On Monday, August 27, the staff will drive the students to GROSSETO Railway Station in the morning, where they could take trains to their departure place or any further destination.

-Students and staff will be housed in the local school building at Sorano, in dormitories for 6-8 places each, with communal bathrooms and facilities.
+Students and staff will be housed in the typical country house near the archaeological site, in dormitories for 6-8 places each, with communal bathrooms and facilities.

-The meals will be cooked by an Italian cook.
 The breakfast (consisting of coffee, milk, tea or cappuccino and pastries) will be consumed at the accommodation.
-On Sunday lunch, students and staff will be provided with lunch-boxes.

-Lunch and dinner, consisting of typical Italian dishes, will be held at the accommodation (Summer School fee includes water; all other drinks are not included).
+Lunch and dinner, consisting of typical Italian dishes, will be held at the accommodation (International School fee only includes water; all other drinks are not included).